google/styleguide/objcguide.md

 Constant symbols (const global and static variables and constants created with #define) should use mixed case to delimit words.

-Constants should have an appropriate prefix.
+Global and file scope constants should have an appropriate prefix.

 ```objectivec
 // GOOD: